idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalCompositeSiCProperties.md

-# ThermalMonolithicSiCProperties
+# ThermalCompositeSiCProperties

-!syntax description /UserObjects/ThermalMonolithicSiCProperties
+!syntax description /UserObjects/ThermalCompositeSiCProperties

 ## Description

 This userobject provides
-thermal properties for monolithic silicon carbide as a function of temperature.
+thermal properties for composite silicon carbide as a function of temperature.

 Isobaric specific heat is calculated from [!cite](snead) as